 2012 was the year that I turned 40 and it was quite the challenging year.
 I fell in love with races, despite being a “slow” runner and having to walk most of the time.
 I did my first half-marathon, an 8K, several 5Ks, and even did a second half marathon.

 On January 1, 2013, I went back to WW.
 I know, I know… Again?
-It was a last-ditch effort to get things under control.
-So far so good, the weight is coming off slowly but surely.
-I currently have a personal challenge of 11 races for 2013, with 4 of them being half marathons! #11in2013
+It was a last-ditch effort to get things under control, but I am currently down almost 30 pounds.
+I credit both Weight Watchers and running.

 I am very lucky to have the support of my husband through all of this.
 He is amazing and is my rock.

 So, how did This Crazy Life of Mine start?
 In Feb.
 2011, after being a blog reader for awhile, I realized I wanted to be a blogger, but for myself.
 I needed an outlet, a place to journal.
 Starting my blog has been one of the best things I’ve ever done.
 Without it, I may not have fallen in love with running as much as I have, and I am certain I would not know all the wonderful bloggers I have gotten to know through blog events and social media.
 The blogging community is absolutely wonderful and I feel very lucky to be a part of it.
 What started so small has continued to grow and this little space I occupy on the internet has become an extension of ME.